Owning a car: Costs you should consider

 - Third-party car insurance (cover for damage to other people’s vehicles)

-- Third-party fire and theft car insurance (all of above plus fire and theft protection for your car)
+- Third-party fire and theft car insurance (all of the above plus fire and theft protection for your car)

-- Comprehensive car insurance (the highest level of cover – all of the above plus coverage for damage you’re on the receiving end of)
+- Comprehensive car insurance (the highest level of cover – all of the above, plus coverage for damage you’re on the receiving end of)

-Not only that, but the cost of a car insurance premium can vary based on many factors such as:
+Not only that, but the cost of a car insurance premium can vary based on many factors, such as:

 - Your car